Abdul Latif Pedram: Biography

-Born in Maimay, Badakhshan on the 29th of July, 1963 to a Persian-speaking Tājīk family, Latīf Pedrām is a writer, poet, journalist, and professor of Persian literature.
+Born in Maimay, Badakhshan on the 29th of July 1963 to a Persian-speaking Tajik and Pamiri family, Latīf Pedrām is a writer, poet, journalist, and professor of Persian literature.
 He was director of the library of the Hakīm Nāṣer Ḫoṣrow Balḫī Cultural Center.
 First a supporter of the communist government, he soon began to openly criticize and oppose the Soviet occupation of Afghanistan and turned toward Ahmad Shah Masood.
 He stayed in Afghanistan during most of the war years, moving around the country to be able to pursue his activities.
 Latīf Pedrām was finally forced into exile by the advance of the Taliban.
-Before returning to Afghanistan after the demise of the Taliban, he lived for a while in France where he studied political sciences and attempted to promote Afghanistan's Persian poetry and literature.
+Before returning to Afghanistan after the demise of the Taliban in 2001, he lived for a while in France, where he studied political sciences and attempted to promote Afghanistan's Persian poetry and literature.

 Political views

 Latīf Pedrām is a strong supporter of secularism, federalism and decentralization in Afghanistan.
 He denounces corruption and strongly opposes Islamic fundamentalism.
 He advocates an independent, but decentralized Afghanistan, and believes that the country should be divided into autonomous regions under the control of regional capitals.

-Although his party is multi-ethnic and is, so far, the only opposition party that is not linked to an armed group, he is regarded by some as a secular Tajik nationalist politician.
+Although his party is multi-ethnic and is, so far, the only opposition party that is not linked to an armed group, he is regarded by some as a secular Eastern Khorasani civic-progressive nationalist politician.
 Perhaps his most controversial statement is the demand for a name-change in Afghanistan.
 In many publications and articles, he proposed the change of the name "Afghanistan" to "Khorasan", the medieval name of the region, in order to settle some inter-ethnic feuds.
 His statement is based on the fact that the current name of the country is synonymous with "Land of Pashtuns".

 Presidential elections 2004

-Pedram received the 5th most votes during the 2004 elections, with approximately 1.4% of the total ballots counted, and approximately 17% of the ballots in his home province Badakhshan - being the strongest of the small candidates.
+Pedram received the fifth most votes during the 2004 elections, with approximately 1.4% of the total ballots counted, and approximately 17% of the ballots in his home province Badakhshan - being the strongest of the small candidates.
 Following the outcome, he criticized the government and the results, saying that "large-scale fraud had occurred", which was "completely shameful."
 Prior to the votes, Pedram had argued that the presidential election should be delayed because of insecurity and to arrange for the whole Afghan diaspora to vote.